slee981/wsjplot/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs or NOTEs.

-## Comments
-The docs folder contains an example that's linked in the README.

 ## Downstream dependencies
 No downstream dependencies yet.